Alfalfa Honey vs Clover Honey

 Quick Answer

-Alfalfa and clover are closely matched mild honeys often found side by side in stores.
-Alfalfa has a slightly herbaceous, grassy quality with vanilla hints, while clover is purely sweet and floral.
-Both are excellent everyday honeys—choose alfalfa for a subtle herbal twist, clover for the mildest, most universal sweetness.
+Alfalfa carries a slightly herbaceous, grassy quality with vanilla hints from western U.S. legume fields; clover is purely sweet and floral with no herbal edge—the closest thing to a "neutral honey" baseline that exists.
+Both are mild everyday honeys priced nearly identically ($6–$16) and often shelved side by side—choose alfalfa for a subtle herbal twist, clover for the mildest, most universal sweetness.

 At a Glance